Why do people lift weights day after day but not make much progress by way of muscle development?

 If you want to build muscle but like lifting heavy, you might want to skew more to the 6-8 rep range.

 If you like to feel more of a pump then you might want to skew higher to the 10-15 rep range.
-They will likely yield similar overall results but you may enjoy one or the other more or less.
+They will likely yield similar overall muscle growth but you may enjoy one or the other more or less.

 Of course you need an appropriate amount of volume but that might be directly related to volume where the concentric action of muscle (the lifting phase) is actively slowed.